Inazumanotenshi/ChilloutVR-Theme/README.md

 ## Important information

 The min-theme.css is only updated when fixes on theme.css are confirmed and without issues.
+The plugin.js is currently only supported for BetterDiscord.
+Installation is the same like for other plugins.

 ## Installation - Windows ![Win11-64](https://github.com/user-attachments/assets/7d608b92-8bc6-45d6-a612-3cb2c54a1594)